Michael O'Flanagan: Sinn Féin

 In June 1910 O'Flanagan returned to Ireland.
 He joined Sinn Féin, the party with which his name would become synonymous, and was elected to the standing committee.
 The party had evolved from the National Council, a loose umbrella group of nationalists originally founded by Arthur Griffith in 1905.
 When O'Flanagan, fresh from his travels and keen to participate, joined Sinn Féin the party was in its "Monarchist" phase.
 Griffith's working model for Irish independence was based on the Austro-Hungarian Compromise of 1867, where Ireland would regain her sovereignty and share power as an equal member of the Commonwealth.

 Griffith believed Irish MP's should begin by boycotting English Parliament and setting up a native Parliament in Dublin.
-Sinn Féin's policies were beginning to appear irrelevant after 1910 when John Redmond's Irish Parliamentary Party won enough seats to put Home Rule and the Irish Problem firmly on the new Government's agenda.
+Sinn Féin's policies were beginning to appear irrelevant after 1910 when John Redmond's Irish Parliamentary Party won enough seats to put Home Rule and the Irish question firmly on the new Government's agenda.
 O'Flanagan's radical influence and energy would help transform and reorganise the party after the Election of the Snows in 1917.

 Gaelic League Envoy

 Letter from bishop Clancy to Michael O'Flanagan, 1910, congratulating him on his selection as an envoy for the Gaelic League in the United States.

-In August, after attending a meeting of the Gaelic League O'Flanagan was elected to the standing committee.
+In August 1910, after attending a meeting of the Gaelic League O'Flanagan was elected to the standing committee.
 He reported "the existence in every part of the States of an Irish population that is ever anxious to hear of home progress and to meet any representatives of any Irish movement."
 Within a few weeks of his appointment to the standing committee the Gaelic League asked him to return to United States with Fionan MacColum on a fundraising mission to repair the League's dwindling finances.
 O'Flanagan advised Douglas Hyde to seek permission from Bishop Clancy, who not only agreed, but published a letter congratulating O'Flanagan on his selection.
 O'Flanagan and MacColum arrived on 1 October 1910 and set up an office at 624 Madison Avenue in New York.
-Problems arose with American funders over the controversial "Playboy of the Western World" with John Devoy threatening to withdraw his support from the Gaelic League, if this was the kind of Irish culture American money was supporting.
+Problems arose with American funders over the alleged association with the staging of John Millington Synge's controversial play "Playboy of the Western World".
+John Devoy threatened to withdraw his support from the Gaelic League, if this was the kind of Irish culture American money was supporting.
 O'Flanagan, after consultation with Hyde in Dublin, issued a statement in the New York Times on 4 December 1911 disassociating the work of the Gaelic League from anything to do with William Butler Yeats, Lady Gregory or the Abbey players.